DavesThinkTank/Flash-Gordon-2024/README.md

 ### To use this code

-* Under "Releases", click on "Latest".
+* Click on the green Code button
-* Click on each file to download.
+* Select Download ZIP
 * Place all files in a folder named: FG2025p07
 * Download Arduino’s IDE (Integrated Development Environment).
 (And pay them a few bucks!)
 * Find FG2025p07.ino in your FG2025p07 folder, and open it with the Arduino IDE.
 Compile and upload to an Arduino Mega 2560 microcontroller.